amontalenti/streams/index.rst

 A "log" could be any stream of structured data:

 * Web logs
 * Raw data waiting to be processed
 * Partially processed data
 * Database operations (e.g. mongo's oplog)

-A series of timestamped facts about a given system
+A series of timestamped facts about a given system.

 .. note::
     * Not what's going into logstash